-- Remove on a regular basis the water soldier from the pond. - Remove any new growing willow stems from the water and from the island in the centre. - Cut back trees from the edges to allow light to get through to the water. - Encourage a reed bed area for the additional growth within the water body. - Retain the current grass cutting regime on the far side of the pond to allow for longer grass length. - Remove Ragwort in accordance with the Weeds Act 1959 & The Control of Ragwort Act 2003.
+- Remove any new growing willow stems from the water and from the island in the centre. - Cut back trees from the edges to allow light to get through to the water. - Encourage a reed bed area for the additional growth within the water body. - Retain the current grass cutting regime on the far side of the pond to allow for longer grass length. - Remove Ragwort in accordance with the Weeds Act 1959 & The Control of Ragwort Act 2003.